felicity-iiith/felicity16-website/INSTALL.md

 sudo apt-get install -y nodejs
 ```

-An easy way to get node (not sure if latest version) on Fedora (and other similar distributions) is to run:
+An easy way to get node.js (not sure if latest version) on Fedora (and other similar distributions) is to run:
 ```sh
 curl -sL https://rpm.nodesource.com/setup | sudo bash -